 Your option modules enable you to explore the methodologies and subject matter of multiple disciplines.

-You'll choose three option modules, worth 20 credits each, from a wide range offered by our partner departments:
+You'll choose three option modules from a wide range offered by our partner departments:

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.